danielkopp4/ESANN2025Appendix/README.md

 | RandomOrdinal:x1 | 6.02127          | 2.066                   | -0.561533               | 4.73425          |
 | OneHot:x1        | -0.427298        | -0.907887               | -4.04687                | -0.032181        |

-The quantitative results of $R(e_1,e_2)$ align visually with which feature is "dominating" the other.
 We can see that when random-ordinal encoding is used, the other feature always dominates.
 This is reflected by the negative values in the column for $x_2$ and the positive values in the row for $x_1$.
 We can also see that one-hot encoding dominates all other encoding types reflected by its positive column for $x_2$ and negative row for $x_1$.
 We also notice that the diagonal is close to zero where the encoding type is not random-ordinal encoding.
 A value of zero indicates no preference of variables.
 The non-zero value for $e_1,e_2 =$ random-ordinal encoding results from the models inability to fit the training data resulting in a randomized preference.
+The quantitative results of $R(e_1,e_2)$ align with the previous figure.

 ### Neural Network, $\alpha = 10$
 ![neural network with high regularization](nn_high_reg_processed.png)